argon-dev22/template.utils/README.md

-# {Project Name}
+# Template Utils

 ## Overview

-This project provides a comprehensive template for utility applications with integrated development container support, GitHub issue templates, and automated workflow configurations.
-It includes pre-configured development environments, standardized issue reporting templates, and essential project structure for rapid development setup.
+A comprehensive project template that provides a ready-to-use development environment with modern tooling and best practices.
+This template accelerates project setup by including pre-configured development containers, GitHub workflows, and standardized templates for issues and pull requests.

-## Main Logic
+## Features

+-

 ## Architecture